ring-dao/.github/profile/README.md

 Key features of ring signatures:

-Anonymity: The signer's identity is obfuscated within the ring of public keys.
+- **Anonymity**: The signer's identity is obfuscated within the ring of public keys.
-Unforgeability: Only a member of the ring can create a valid signature.
+- **Unforgeability**: Only a member of the ring can create a valid signature.
-Unlinkability: Signatures from the same signer cannot be linked to each other.
-Efficiency: Ring signatures can be generated and verified efficiently.
+- **Efficiency**: Ring signatures can be generated and verified efficiently.

-Ring signatures have applications in areas like confidential transactions, whistleblowing, and secure voting for decentralized organizations.
+Ring signatures have applications in areas like confidential transactions, whistleblowing, and e-voting.

-For this project, we utilize (Alice's Ring LSAG TS library)[dhdhddhdh], a TypeScript implementation of the ring signature algorithm.
+For this project, we utilize (Alice's Ring LSAG TS library)[https://github.com/Cypher-Laboratory/Alice-s-Ring-LSAG-TS], a TypeScript implementation of the ring signature algorithm.